SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 `(is_required)` option is not yet supported in Dart.
 </p>

-Other cases call for conditional required fields.
-In particular, some fields of a message must be set alongside other fields.
+In some other cases, a field may be either required or not, depending on the value of another field.
 Consider an example of an online store item:

 ```proto
 import "spine/options.proto";